 The panel was moderated by Ginger Gosnell-Myers, Decolonization Strategist, Urban Planner, and Researcher.

 · Cha'an Dtut (Rena Soutar), Reconciliation Planner, Vancouver Board of Parks and Recreation

 · Kamala Todd, Indigenous Arts and Culture Planner, City of Vancouver

 · Spencer Lindsay, Indigenous Social Planner, City of Vancouver

-Khelsilem (Sḵwx̱wú7mesh-Kwakwa̱ka̱’wakw), Spokesperson and elected councillor, Squamish Nation Council will act as rapporteur.
+Khelsilem (Sḵwx̱wú7mesh-Kwakwa̱ka̱’wakw), Spokesperson and elected councillor, Squamish Nation Council was rapporteur.